 The second body paragraph follows the same structure as the first.
 Take another relevant work or educational experience, and connect the dots to the role you’re applying for.
 Imagine you’re currently an AE applying for a manager position.
 Your second section could read:

 “In the past 16 months on the Pacific West team, I’ve taken several opportunities to grow my leadership abilities.
 I started a mentorship program for new reps, pairing them with salespeople who have been at the company for at least two years.
-This program has been a huge success: Half-year retention is 20% higher for participants versus those without mentors, and one of our junior reps even wrote a blog post about it… which ended up generating 10 applicants.
-I also began a Wednesday night call review.
-Everyone is welcome -- we usually get around nine people.
-As a sales manager, I’d continue to look for ways to support, mentor, and train my salespeople so they have access to the most current and useful resources possible.”
+This program has been a huge success — the half-year retention is 20% higher for participants versus those without mentors.
+As a sales manager, I’d continue to look for ways to support, mentor, and train my salespeople so they can maximize their potential."

 If you have another relevant experience, discuss it here.
-But don’t add a third paragraph just for the sake of adding one -- a shorter cover letter is better if it’s more relevant.
+But you don’t have to add a third paragraph just for the sake of adding one — a lot of the time, a shorter cover letter is better, provided you can convey an appropriate amount of relevant information.

-Let’s suppose you’re applying for a sales engineer role, which is a highly technical and demanding job that likely warrants a three-paragraph cover letter:
+Let’s suppose you’re applying for a sales engineer role — a highly technical and demanding job that likely warrants a three-paragraph cover letter.
+You could say something like:

 Instead, reiterate your interest with a strong summary line like: